tomarthur/pocketpark/README.md

 ## License

-Cool Beans was written by Kyle Weiner.
+Interactron was written by Tom Arthur
 Interactron is available under the MIT license.
 See the LICENSE file for details.

+Utilizes open source code:

 Cool Beans is available under the MIT license.
 See the LICENSE file for details.